Houston Intersections Accident Attorney

 Who can be Held Responsible for My Intersection Crash Injuries?

 The at-fault driver’s insurance company and trucking company will both go to great lengths to minimize any compensation or payouts to those injured, and they have many tools at their disposal.
 Because of the complexity of accidents involving large trucks, multiple lawsuits may need to be filed against more than one party.
 It is strongly advised to contact an experienced truck injury attorney in your area.
-A knowledgeable and trial-tested attorney can navigate safety regulations and insurance company tricks to aggressively fight for the compensation you deserve.
+A knowledgeable and trial-tested attorney can navigate safety regulations and insurance company tricks to fight for the compensation you deserve aggressively.

 What Can I Do Immediately After a Crash to Help My Case?

 After a crash, you may be disoriented, in pain, or even require medical attention.
 However, there are some things you can do to help ensure you receive compensation for damages.
 As soon as possible, make a note of any relevant license plate numbers, descriptions of the truck, and DOT numbers.
-If possible, take pictures or videos of the crash or aftermath, get the other driver’s insurance information, and get the contact information of any witnesses who saw the crash happen.
+If possible, take pictures or videos of the crash or aftermath, get the other driver’s insurance information, and get the contact information of any witnesses who saw the accident happen.
 Time is of the essence after a crash, and the sooner you call an attorney for legal counsel, the more evidence can be collected that can help you receive payment for damages.

 What Kind of Damages Might I be Able to Receive Compensation For?